 Offering a 10-20% discount will generate some buzz, but the most successful flash sales offer deep discounts.

 How can you offer big savings and still make money?
 Offer a limited number of discounted items for a limited time.

 How can flash deal promotions make your holiday marketing strategy successful?

 - Beforehand planning – An early planning on determining offers and discounts to promote as flash deals is key to make this marketing strategy work.

 - Shout out loud at relevant channels – Ensure to make loud announcements about the flash deals across social media, the website, and email.

 - Create a buzz – Focus on the fresh deals to build anticipation and encourage customers to purchase.

 The simplicity of buying products online has made everything easier for consumers.
-The functionalities like comparison and extensive research have made shopping simpler and more fun.
+Functionalities like comparison and extensive research have made shopping simpler and more fun.

-You can run paid ads on popular social channels like Facebook, Instagram, and Linkedin irrespective of the industry.
+You can run paid ads on popular social channels like Facebook, Instagram, Linkedin irrespective of the industry.
 Google Ads is a great place to get seasonal.
+Additionally, it’s worth considering the option of integrating Connected TV (CTV) ads for a broader audience reach.
 You can create a campaign targeting based on where your target audience is.

 For example, if you deal with women’s apparel, you can target keywords like “best gift for mothers” or “trendy holiday outfits”.
 Then create specific ads and landing pages offering incentives to shop with your store during the holiday season.